Anni-Bamwenda/WidsDatathon/README.md

 The primary **goal** of building this model is to detect relationships between demographics of the patient with the likelihood of getting timely treatment.
 The secondary goal is to see if climate patterns impact proper diagnosis and treatment.
 Throughout the project we will:
 - Explore our dataset and establish relationships through analysis and visualization
-- Clean out the dataset provided by dealing with missing values and outliers
+- Clean out the provided dataset by handling missing values and outliers
-- Perform feature engineering to ensure our data is ready to for machine learning modeling
+- Perform feature engineering to ensure our data is ready for machine learning modeling
 - Perform feature selection to select top 20 features and reduce our dataset size
-- train our model and predict the duration of time it takes patients tor eceive diagnosis
+- train our model and predict the duration of time it takes patients to receive diagnosis
 - Submit our results and note future improvements

 ### Software and Libraries
 This project was developed on Kaggle notebooks using the following tools:
 - python
-- NumPy
+- numpy
 - pandas
 - seaborn
 - matplotlib